ariannamethod/Indiana-AM/README.md

 # also set AGENT_GROUP_ID, GROUP_CHAT and CREATOR_CHAT
 # `.env` will be loaded automatically on startup
 # After the first run assistant IDs will be stored in `assistants.json`.
+# Put any reading materials into the `artefacts/` folder.
+# Conversation logs are appended to `notes/journal.json`.
 pip install -r requirements.txt python main.py
 ```